Darkdragon14/ha-access-control-manager/README.md

 # Future improvements

-* Adding Translation :rocket:
+* Adding translations for multilingual support :rocket:

-* Create new groups and reasign grtoup each user :rocket:
+* Create new groups and assign users to them for easier role management :rocket:

-* Upgrade UI to be more compliante with Home Assistant :rocket:
+*  Upgrade the UI to fully comply with Home Assistant design standards :rocket:

-* Adding list by devices or by room :rocket:
+* View by devices or rooms to organize permissions more effectively :rocket:

-* Search system :rocket:
+* 🔍 Search system to quickly find resources :rocket:

 * Adding a function to sanitize url for path_to_admin_ui :hammer_and_wrench: